Community and Grower Support

 Scholars are selected annually and must demonstrate that they are committed and passionate about farming and fishing, are at the leading edge of technology uptake, and are potential future leaders in the industry.

 CRDC is a proud supporter of the Nuffield Scholarship program, supporting one cotton grower annually to undertake the program in partnership with Cotton Australia.
-In recent years, CRDC and Cotton Australia have supported a number of cotton growers to undertake the program: Richard Quigley, Renee Anderson, Luke McKay, Daniel Kahl, Tom Quigley, Matt McVeigh and Nigel Corish.
+In recent years, CRDC and Cotton Australia have supported a number of cotton growers to undertake the program: Tim Houston, Richard Quigley, Renee Anderson, Luke McKay, Daniel Kahl, Tom Quigley, Matt McVeigh and Nigel Corish.
 Applications for the scholarships open annually.
 For more information, or to apply for a Scholarship, visit Nuffield Australia.